-From all of us at Wilson Audio Specialties - thank you for purchasing the Alexandria® X-2 loudspeaker.
+From all of us at Wilson Audio Specialties - thank you for purchasing the Alexandria® X-2 Series 2 loudspeaker.
 The information contained within the pages of this manual will inform and instruct you as to how you may enhance and prolong the enjoyment of your Alexandria loudspeaker.

-Alexandria is the fruition of a blank-slate approach to creating a new flagship loudspeaker for the real world.
-It introduces radically new technologies, such as Aspherical Group Delay $^{TM}$ , and capitalizes on the synergistic application of technologies perfected in the decade since the revolutionary X-1 platform was introduced.
-The design goal was to extend the musical beauty achieved by the MAXX $^{\mathbb{R}}$ , the WATT/Puppy $^{\mathbb{R}}$ System 7, and the Sophia $^{\mathbb{R}}$ in a system of unprecedented dynamic impact and resolution.
+The original Alexandria was the fruition of a blank-slate approach to creating a new flagship loudspeaker for the real world.
+It introduced radically new technologies, such as Aspherical Propagation DelayTM, and capitalized on the synergistic application of technologies perfected in the decade since the revolutionary X-1 Grand SLAMM® platform was introduced.
+Since that time, technologies introduced in the MAXX®, the WATT/ Puppy®, and the Sophia® made it clear that it was time to revisit Alexandria.

-Among the technical innovations of the Alexandria®:
+Among the technical innovations of the Alexandria: